Teaching Teenagers To Manage Money Well.

 However, shopping trips with my daughter tend to bring some stress (for me) and anxiety (for her).
 Read more below for what happened today….

 My daughter has inherited my frugal ways…..to the extreme.
-She hates to spend money, it actually gives her a little bit of anxiety to even consider spending any money…..and I get stressed because there are times when she NEEDS to spend her money.
+She hates to spend money, it actually gives her a little bit of anxiety to even consider spending any money…..and I get stressed because there are times when she NEEDS to spend her money, and I wish that she would.

 Spending money is part of living…..I mean….we all need to wear clothes, right?!?!?.
 It’s important for kids to learn that spending isn’t the problem, over spending is the problem.